-This chapter presents the results of data collected through teacher surveys and interview with principals, vice principals for curriculum affairs and heads of school committee interview sessions.
 The major elements to be presented consist of the teachers' responses to the survey instrument, the PIMRS (Principal Instructional Management Rating Scale) developed by Hallinger and Murphy (1985), on the extent to which their current principals practice instructional leadership functions, and the major themes from the responses of the interview sessions mainly on how principals practice instructional leadership functions.

-interview with the abovementioned One-on-one participants was used to report the findings, which are also based on the Hallinger's three instructional leadership constructs: Defining the School's Mission, Managing the Instructional Program, and Promoting a Positive School Learning Climate, which was broken down into ten following subscales.
-These include: 1) Frame the School Goals, 2) Communicate the School Goals, 3) Supervise and Evaluate Instruction, 4) Coordinate the Curriculum, 5) Monitor Student Progress, 6) Protect Instructional Time, 7) Maintain High Visibility, 8) Provide Incentives for Teachers, 9) Promote Professional Development, and 10) Provide Incentives for Learning.
 Each instructional leadership function or subscale provided relatively active instructional leadership of the principals.
 The extent and specific characteristics of principal instructional leadership practices were discussed as a result of the teacher's responses and the participants' involvement in the in-depth, one-on-one interview sessions.
 To a relatively high extent and in a variety of ways, principals practice instructional leadership functions.
-The major findings of this study are summarized in the next section.
+The major findings of this study are summarized in the next section

-5.2 Summary
+4.2 Summary